imchillin/CMTool/README.txt

 ------------------------------------------------------------------------------------------------------------------

 This is a special Branch of SSTools dubbed Concept Matrix (CMTools), maintained by Krisan Thyme.
-Includes in-development features from Krisan Thyme, including things not available in the official SSTools build.
+Includes in-development features from Krisan Thyme that are not available in the official SSTools branch.

      +-----------------------------------------------------+